-Rather than setting humans apart as something other than animal, it placed us squarely among our other mammalian family members.
+Rather than setting humans apart as something other than animals, it placed us squarely among our other mammalian family members.
 This attitude paved the way for other scientists and naturalists, such as Charles Darwin, to take those similarities further and help our understanding of human evolution.

 Social Motive for Linnaeus’ Naming

-Linnaeus coined “homo sapiens,” meaning “man of wisdom” in the same work as he coined “mammal,” One theory to explain this choice of name is that Linnaeus had other motives, particularly social ones.
+Linnaeus coined “homo sapiens,” meaning “man of wisdom,” in the same work as he coined “mammal,” One theory to explain this choice of name is that Linnaeus had other motives, particularly social ones.

-In his day, most women of the upper classes did not nurse their own children, but sent their newborns to a “wet nurse” for suckling (another mother who is lactating and has milk to spare), as breastfeeding was unfashionable.
+In his day, most women of the upper classes did not nurse their own children but sent their newborns to a “wet nurse” for suckling (another mother who is lactating and has milk to spare), as breastfeeding was unfashionable.